 Luckily, this semi-private guided tour of the Louvre gets you past the line-ups and directly to the most famous works of art.
 Currently available every day (except Tuesdays) including Christmas Eve.
 But not for long!

-Visit hidden Paris in a special cheese aging cave underneath a top fromagerie in the Marais.
+Visit hidden Paris in a special cheese-aging cave underneath a top fromagerie in the Marais.
 You'll get an Insiders view, led by a Master Affineur, on how cheese is aged to perfection before it is ready to sell.
-You will taste the most famous cheeses of France, while you soak up the stories of how cheese is made, and how to pair them with the perfect wines.
+You will taste the most famous cheeses of France, paired with the perfect wines, while you soak up the stories of how cheese is made and aged.
+This very popular tour is likely to sell out during Christmas.

 Sign up for a in-depth wine tasting — that allows enough time to explore all the best regions of France, including Champagne.
 In this informal & informative wine tasting a professional French sommelier pours wine from the regions while giving an in-depth explanation of each.
 It takes place in a charming, centrally-located wine cellar.